Valie Export: 1980s to present

 In her 1983 experimental film, Syntagma, Export attempted to reframe the female body by using a multitude of "...different cinematic montage techniques—doubling the body through overlays, for example".
 The film follows Export's belief that the female body has, throughout history, been manipulated by men through the means of art and literature.
-In an interview with "Interview Magazine", Export discusses her movie, Syntagma, and says, "The female body has always been a construction".
+In an interview with Interview magazine, Export discusses her movie, Syntagma, and says, "The female body has always been a construction".

 Her 1985 film The Practice of Love was entered into the 35th Berlin International Film Festival.

 Since 1995/1996 Export has held a professorship for multimedia performance at the Academy of Media Arts Cologne.

 In 2016, the city of Linz acquired her archive and opened a research center devoted to her work.

-Bard College hosted an exhibition centered around Export’s 1977 film Unsichtbare Gegner in 2016.
-The show featured work by Export as well as artists for whom Export’s art “blew open doors: Lorna Simpson, K8 Hardy, Hito Steyerl, Trisha Donnelly and Emily Jacir, among others.”
+Bard College hosted an exhibition centered around Export's 1977 film Unsichtbare Gegner in 2016.
+The show featured work by Export as well as artists for whom Export's art "blew open doors: Lorna Simpson, K8 Hardy, Hito Steyerl, Trisha Donnelly and Emily Jacir, among others."

-In 2019, Export won the Roswitha Haftmann Prize of £120,000, which is “Europe’s largest single-award art prize.”
+In 2019, Export won the Roswitha Haftmann Prize of £120,000, which is "Europe's largest single-award art prize."

 Russia's war against Ukraine

-In February 2023, Valie Export was one of the initial signers of a widely publicized petition calling for an end of military support to Ukraine in the wake of the 2022 Russian invasion of Ukraine.
+In February 2023, Export was among the 69 Erstunterzeichner*innen of the Manifest für Frieden, an online petition initiated by Sahra Wagenknecht and Alice Schwarzer calling on Chancellor Olaf Scholz to halt further arms deliveries to Ukraine and seek a negotiated peace settlement.